Projectsspecific/audition-api-service/README.md

 ---
 ## Additional Information based on the implementation

 This project is designed to manage audition posts and comments which includes the functionalities such as fetching posts, retrieving comments for posts, and integrating external service calls with logging and tracing capabilities.

 The project is implemented using Spring Boot and integrates with OpenTelemetry for distributed tracing.

-Request/ Response Json:
+**Request/ Response Json**:
-Request - GET /posts :
+- Request - GET /posts :
-  Response: [
+ -  Response: [
     {
         "id": 1,
         "userId": 1,